Exploring non-Euclidean photonics: Pseudosphere microlaser: Stability of the periodic geodesics

 This expression is relatively simple because the tractoid has a constant Gaussian curvature.
 Then, the general formula for the monodromy matrix of reflection with incident angle $\chi$ of a ray propagating on a curved surface is

-where $\epsilon=\pm1$, and $\kappa_t$ is the tangent curvature (also called geodesic curvature) and measures the curvature of the boundary in the plane which is tangent to the surface and is also the plane of incidence of the trajectory.
+where $\epsilon=\pm1$, and $\kappa_t$ is the modulus of the tangent curvature (also called geodesic curvature), which measures the curvature of the boundary in the plane which is tangent to the surface and is also the plane of incidence of the trajectory.
 General formulas for $\kappa_t$ and $\epsilon$ are given in App. \ref{subappendix:stability2}.
 For a reflection on the lower circular boundary of the tractoid $u=0$, $\epsilon=+1$ and $\kappa_t= \frac{1}{R_0}$ .
 Then using formulas (\ref{eq:length_PG}) and (\ref{eq:angle_PG}), one obtains (see App. \ref{subappendix:tractoide-complete}):

 As $\det \mathcal{M}_0=1$, the two eigenvalues of $\mathcal{M}_0$ are both equal to 1.
 Therefore, like for the flat disk, every periodic geodesic is \textit{marginally stable}.
-This might come as a surprise because the propagation alone is unstable (ie. $\tr ( \Pi) > 2$).
-So it means that the focusing effect from the reflection at the boundary cancels the divergence during propagation.
+This might come as a surprise because the propagation itself is unstable, (ie. $\tr ( \mathcal{P}) > 2$.
+Yet, the focusing effect from the reflection at the boundary cancels the divergence during propagation.
 Of course, it is also a consequence of the rotational symmetry of the tractoid.

 Finally, using a ray tracing algorithm, we numerically compute the Poincaré Surface of Section (PSOS) of the tractoid.
 As shown by Fig. \ref{fig:PSOS}, every trajectory covers a horizontal line with $\sin\chi=$ constant, which is a manifestation of angular momentum conservation.
 The phase space structure is identical to that of a flat disk.
-There are neither stable island nor chaotic sea which is typical for integrable billiard systems.
+There are neither stable islands nor a chaotic sea which is typical for integrable billiard systems.

 To conclude this section, every periodic geodesic is marginally stable, as expected for a surface of revolution.
 It should be noted that the truncated tractoid ($u \in [0, u_{max}]$) is also a surface of revolution.
 While other periodic geodesics exist in this geometry, their stability is also neutral, as outlined in App. \ref{subappendix:tractoide-tronquee}.